 500-502 Wolfe Street

-This large private residence was confiscated for use as a branch of the Wolfe Street Hospital, for the First Division.
+This large private residence was confiscated for use as a branch of the Wolfe Street Hospital, which was the 1st Division General Hospital.

 - Title: Friends’ Meeting-House, Capacity 100 (note, image is misidentified)